plone/training/ttw/rapido.rst

 .. only:: presentation

     * A Plone add-on,
-    * Used to extend your Plone site features,
+    * used to extend your Plone site features,
-    * Works entirely through the theming tool.
+    * which works entirely through the theming tool.

 .. only:: not presentation